Make A Gift With Stock

 We’re Here to Help

-To discuss using your stock holdings to support our mission, feel free to contact Kylie Johnson at 413-794-7789 or firstname.lastname@example.org.
+If you would like to explore options for using your stock holdings to support our mission, feel free to contact at Director of Philanthropy Kathleen Bronner 413-794-7798 or email@example.com.
 Together with your advisor, we can help you fulfill your charitable goals and protect your assets from unnecessary taxes.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in examples are for hypothetical purposes only and are subject to change.
 References to estate and income taxes include federal taxes only.
 State income/estate taxes or state law may impact your results.